evergreen-ci/commit-queue-sandbox/README.md

 # commit-queue-playground

-Repository to experiment with the commit queue.
+Repository to experiment with the GH commit queue.